Re-Used Make-ups in VOY:

 - A Boslic.
 This female make-up could be seen in three DS9 episodes, and the look is considerably different than that of the men of the same species.
 While the real-world reason for the existence of two make-ups is likely just inattention, it may qualify as a quite definite sexual dimorphism.
 Anyway, while the original Boslic woman has purple hair, it may be brown on the Tsunkatse spectator.

-Collage #2 allows to identify the following additional alien make-ups:
+Collage #2 This collage allows to identify the following additional alien make-ups:

 - A hostile alien from VOY: "Latent Image".
 We could see them only in a flashback in the episode as they boarded a shuttle, the event dating back 18 months, tens of thousands of light years from the Norcadian homeworld.